ArcanaFramework/arcana/docs/source/data_model.rst

             └── bold_rest

-Datasets are referenced in the CLI by the nickname of the store the dataset belongs to (i.e. as saved by the `arcana store add`, see :ref:`Stores`) appened by '//' and then the name of the project ID/path, e.g.
+Datasets are referenced in the CLI by the nickname of the store it is stored in as saved by `arcana store add` (i.e. , see :ref:`Stores`) and the dataset ID, separated by '//'.
+For `FileSystem` an `Bids` stores, the dataset ID is just the absolute path to the file-system directory the data is stored in.
+For `Xnat` stores the dataset ID is the project ID.
+For example, if the login details for XNAT Central have been saved under the nickname *xnat-central*, then the *MYXNATPROJECT* project on XNAT central can be referenced by ``xnat-central//MYXNATPROJECT``.

-``xnat-central//MYXNATPROJECT``.
-Alternatively dataset objects can be created via the API using the :meth:`.DataStore.dataset` method.
-For example, to define a new dataset corresponding to the XNAT project ID *MYXNATPROJECT*
+Alternatively dataset objects can be created via the Python API using the :meth:`.DataStore.dataset` method.
+For example, to define a new dataset corresponding to *MYXNATPROJECT*

 .. code-block:: python

     xnat_dataset = xnat_store.dataset(id='MYXNATPROJECT')

-For stores that support datasets with arbitrary tree structures (e.g. file-system directories), the "data space" and the hierarchy of layers in the data tree needs to be provided.
-Data spaces are explained in more detail in :ref:`data_spaces`, but for the majority of datasets in the medical imaging field, the `arcana.data.spaces.medimage.Clinical` space will be appropriate.
+For stores that support datasets with arbitrary tree structures (i.e. :ref:`FileSystem`), the "data space" and the hierarchy of layers in the data tree needs to be provided.
+Data spaces are explained in more detail in :ref:`data_spaces`, however, for the majority of datasets in the medical imaging field, the `arcana.data.spaces.medimage.Clinical` space is appropriate.

 .. code-block:: python